Intro to Speculative Memoir

 June 2026 / Facilitated by Ern Rivera

-Virtual, via Zoom Hosted by fifth wheel press Sunday, June 28, 2026; time TBD
+Virtual, via Google Meet Hosted by fifth wheel press on June 28, 2026

 Overview

-This workshop will explore speculative memoir, an emerging genre with its roots in a variety of experimental and interdisciplinary approaches to historical writing.
-It's intended for readers and writers interested in speculative memoir seeking support with navigating its cross-genre aspects, or for those interested in working outside the limits of journalistic memoir or autofiction.
+This workshop explored speculative memoir, an exciting and emerging genre that has its roots in a variety of experimental and interdisciplinary approaches to historical writing.

-- trace the genre’s historical roots as a means for engaging with histories that have been erased, destroyed, or otherwise distorted by different forms of power, oppression, and violence;
+- traced the genre’s historical roots as a means for engaging with histories that have been erased, destroyed, or otherwise distorted by different forms of power, oppression, and violence;

 - read excerpts from recent entries in the genre; and,

-- build a toolbox of strategies and prompts for writing speculative memoir ourselves.
+- built a toolbox of strategies and prompts for writing speculative memoir ourselves.

 Content

-During this 90-minute workshop, we'll examine excerpts from:
+During this two-hour workshop, we examined excerpts from:

 - The Story Game by Shze-Hui Tjoa;